 Figure 12 shows the daily mean of the noise injection temperature for both channels.
 This calibration parameter is used in the NIR processing of the measurements.
 As seen previously in section 3.1, the main part of the measurements are processed in NIR mode.
-Moreover the first part of the monitoring of the calibration parameters is performed using NTC product generated during the first reprocessing (IPF v6.5), the second part using NRT products from the day of the IPF update on the ground station.
-The gap between the two datasets comes from the delay between the end of the reprocessed period and the implementation of the IPF on the station.
-This gap will be covered by a future reprocessing.
+Moreover the first part of the monitoring of the calibration parameters is performed using products generated during the reprocessing os processing baseline 2.15, the second part using NRT products from the day of the IPF update on the ground station.

 From the two panels of Figure 12, one can see that the noise injection parameter has a different behaviour for each channel.
 For the 23.8GHz channel, the noise injection temperature has decreased of 0.5K during the first 2 cycles, after what there has been no significant change of behaviour until cycle 13.
 During this cycle, the noise injection temperature seems to start a slow decrease.
-For the channel 36.5GHz, one can see that the diode is not stabilized: the injection temperature has increased from cycle 1 to 5 followed by a stabilization period from beginning of June (cycle 5) to mid-July (end of cycle 6) when the noise injection temperature for the 36.5GHz channel starts to decrease, then increase during cycle 14.
+For the channel 36.5GHz, one can see that the diode is not stabilized: the injection temperature has increased from cycle 1 to 5 followed by a stabilization period from beginning of June (cycle 5) to mid-July (end of cycle 6) when the noise injection temperature for the 36.5GHz channel starts to decrease, then increase since cycle 14.
 The monitoring will be pursued and data checked for any impact.

-Some peak values are noticeable at the end of cycle 4 (mainly channel 23.8GHz), at the end of cycle 6, during cycle 9, 10, 12,16.
+Some peak values are noticeable at the end of cycle 4 (mainly channel 23.8GHz), at the end of cycle 6, during cycle 9, 10, 12 and 16.
 Some of these peaks concerns both channels at the same time, while a small part of them only one of them.
 The investigations performed in the cycle 6 report has shown that these measurements are localized around a band of latitude that may change along the time series.
 The source is not yet clearly identified but a intrusion of the Moon in the sky horn is suspected.